• Skip to primary navigation

 Description

-This soft and moist keto pumpkin butterscotch bread is a perfectly tender low carb treat.
+This soft and moist sugar free pumpkin butterscotch bread is a perfectly tender low carb treat.
 It is filled with warm pumpkin pie spices and sugar free butterscotch chips.
 Enjoy it all through the fall and Holidays.

 Ingredients